 Animal Crossing on its own is facing a serious lack of couture.
 Crossing The Runway has been delivering the highest of high fashion (and its QR codes) to the game — Chanel, Bottega Veneta, Miu Miu, Dries Van Noten, and so much more — since 2014.

-Starting July 17, fans can get QR codes from Betsey Johnson's Instagram page for her exclusive Animal Crossing looks.
+Fans can now get QR codes from Betsey Johnson for her exclusive Animal Crossing looks, which were created in collaboration with Nook Street Market.